Dasharo/docs/docs/variants/asus_kgpe_d16/building-manual.md

 chip.
 In order to build for 8MB or 16MB chip use the `configs/config.asus_kgpe_d16_8M` and `configs/config.asus_kgpe_d16_16M` respectively.

-Dasharo v0.1.0 foe KGPE-D16 supports only 8MB target with `configs/config.asus_kgpe_d16`.
+Dasharo v0.1.0 for KGPE-D16 supports only 8MB target with `configs/config.asus_kgpe_d16`.

 To flash coreboot refer to [Flashing section in the hardware setup page.](setup.md#flashing)